IQSS/dataverse/doc/sphinx-guides/source/contributor/index.md

 ## Issue Triage

-New issues are coming in all the time, especially for the main issue tracker at <https://github.com/IQSS/dataverse/issues>.
+New issues come in all the time, especially for the main issue tracker at <https://github.com/IQSS/dataverse/issues>.

-You can help by leaving comments that mention related issues or that answer questions.
+You can help by leaving comments.
+You can mention related issues or answer questions.

+If you are interested in adding issue labels or related curation, please get in touch!

 ## Giving Talks